Cosmological Parallax--Distance Formula: FORMULATION

-which is the expression derived by Weinberg (1972), quoted in Lang (1980) and also used by von Hoerner (1974).
-One can get rid of the square-root in the denominator (Peacock 1999) to write Equation (8) in an alternative form,
+This is the general expression for the cosmological parallax distance available in the literature (Weinberg 1972; Lang 1980), and is being employed for computing parallax distances in terms of redshift for various specific world models (von Hoerner 1974).
+One can simplify it to some extent by getting rid of the square-root in the denominator (Peacock 1999), to write it in an alternate form,

+The above relations for the parallax distance are inconvenient when to be used for small $q_{\rm o}$ and/or $z$ as then one has to evaluate these expressions in limit.
+One can instead of Eq.~(\ref{eq:7}) use an alternate expression for $r$ (Terrell 1977)